33games/website/_pages/publications.md

 Pol Álvarez:  Producer and QA

 <br>
-Besides the current responsibility, each team member has worked on the game's code
+Besides the current responsibility, we all worked as a team and each team member has worked on the game's code and on the other aspects of the project.